grokability/google-apps-scripts-for-snipe-it/README.md

 ## Using these Scripts

 Each script lives in it's own directory within the repo.
-You will find a readme file within each directory that explains customizations (such as BREARER-TOKENS, your API endpoint, etc) that need to be made to the script before you can run it.
+You will find a readme file within each directory that explains customizations (such as BEARER-TOKENS, your API endpoint, etc) that need to be made to the script before you can run it.